“It’s more than a part of life, it’s a passion, a lifestyle, a resilient community that works hard to feed the world.”

 That passion did not stop when I entered college, rather I made an outlet for it to continue in my communication degree, taking every chance I could to talk about what I loved.
 Writing papers on ag, inviting classmates to my family’s farm, and sharing photos of newborn lambs.
 So, here I am–combining two passions, writing and agriculture.
 Through the words I write on this blog, I hope to tell a story.
 Not just my story, but the story of agriculture.
 I hope to enlighten and share my enthusiasm for a fantastic community, and I hope that as you read this story, that you will come to appreciate agriculture, and maybe even fall in love with it, as I have.

 Hi!
 I’m the girl behind the words written here.
-My name is Marisa Linton, and I live in rural North Carolina on my family farm, Contryview Farms.
+My name is Marisa Linton See, and I grew up in rural North Carolina on my family farm, Countryview Family Farms.
 Those close to me have often called me Risa or Ris, hence the blog name Rural Ris.
 I have a passion for agriculture and hope to tell its story here, but you already knew that.
 I bet you didn’t know these fun facts about me:

 - Sweet tea, cheesecake, and mocha frappes turn all days into GREAT days.